Elucidation/WordCount/README.markdown

 * Real-world example (t5_sherlock) :  < 1MB    (Entire 'The Adventures of Sherlock Holmes' book as text file)

+Following files are not attached, but their truncated outputs are:

 * Stress test A (t6_stessA) :      > 14.5 MB  (file containing increasing integers from 0 up)
 	* 1 char = 1 byte, 5 MB = 5e6 chars, so lets choose 2e6 integers with a space after each for >> 10MB file, One line.
 	* There are n=2e6 = 2 million words in file on one line, so map will need to have 2 million unique nodes